jmakeig/modulesdb/README.md

                             service.
 If the authentication method requires a password and you don't supply one at the command line or in the prefrences file you will be prompted for it.
+      --database DATABASE, -d DATABASE
-      --permission [PERMISSIONS], -perm [PERMISSIONS]
+                            The name of the database to write to --permission [PERMISSIONS], -perm [PERMISSIONS]
                             Zero or more permissions that should be set on all files.
 Each entry should be an individaul